postalserver/docs/content/en/developer/webhooks.md

 Postal supports sending webhooks over HTTP when various events occur during the lifecycle of a message.

 This page lists all the different types of event along with an example JSON payload that you'll receive.
-In many cases, only a small amount of information will be sent, if you require more information you should use the API to get obtain it.
+In many cases, only a small amount of information will be sent, if you require more information you should use the API to obtain it.

 ## Message Status Events